drand/website/docs/operator/README.md

----
-title: 'Operators'
----

 # Operator

-This section contains information for `drand` node operators - the people deploying and maintaining `drand` networks.
+This section contains information for drand node operators - the people deploying and maintaining drand networks.
-For information about consuming the randomness from a `drand` network, see the [Developer's Guide](/developer/) instead.
+For information about consuming the randomness from a drand network, see the [Developer's Guide](/developer/) instead.

 The following guides are available: